Wild Bootstrap for Instrumental Variables Regressions with Weak and Few Clusters: Asymptotic Results for the Wald Tests without CRVE

-\begin{assumption} Suppose $|| \hat{A}_r - A_r ||_{op} = o_p(1)$, where $A_r$ is a $d_r \times d_r$ symmetric deterministic weighting matrix such that $0 < c \leq \lambda_{min}(A_r) \leq \lambda_{max}(A_r) \leq C < \infty$ for some constants $c$ and $C$, $\lambda_{\min}(A)$ and $\lambda_{\max}(A)$ are the minimum and maximum eigenvalues of the generic matrix $A$, and $||A||_{op}$ denotes the operator norm of the matrix $A$. \end{assumption}
+\begin{assumption} Suppose $|| \hat{A}_r - A_r ||_{op} = o_P(1)$, where $A_r$ is a $d_r \times d_r$ symmetric deterministic weighting matrix such that $0 < c \leq \lambda_{min}(A_r) \leq \lambda_{max}(A_r) \leq C < \infty$ for some constants $c$ and $C$, $\lambda_{\min}(A)$ and $\lambda_{\max}(A)$ are the minimum and maximum eigenvalues of the generic matrix $A$, and $||A||_{op}$ denotes the operator norm of the matrix $A$. \end{assumption}

 Assumption \ref{assumption: 4} requires that the weighting matrix $\hat{A}_r$ in (\ref{eq: Wald-unstudentized}) has a deterministic limit.
-It rules out the case that $\hat{A}_r$ equals the inverse of CCE, which has a random limit under a small number of clusters.
-We will discuss the bootstrap Wald test with CCE in Section \ref{subsec: boot-wald-stud}.
+It rules out the case that $\hat{A}_r$ equals the inverse of CRVE, which has a random limit under a small number of clusters.
+We will discuss the bootstrap Wald test with CRVE in Section \ref{subsec: boot-wald-stud}.

 \begin{theorem} Suppose that Assumptions \ref{assumption: 1}-\ref{assumption: 4} hold.
 Then under $\mathcal{H}_0$, for all four estimation methods (namely, TSLS, LIML, FULL, and BA),

 \end{theorem}